Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Local well-posedness and regularity for the stochastic HNSEs

 Moreover, if $\#\,\supp\theta<\infty$, then the solution $(u,\tau)$ instantaneously regularizes in time and space:

 \end{theorem}

-For comments on the restriction \eqref{eq:HNSEs_critical}, the reader is referred to the text below Theorem \ref{t:global_high_viscosity}.
-Let us note that if $p= \frac{4\g}{6\g-5}$, then the space of initial data becomes $\Bs^{5/2-2\g}_{2,p}(\T^3)$ that is critical for the HNSEs, see the discussion below \eqref{eq:scaling_HNSEs}.
+If $p=\frac{4\g}{6\g-5}$, then $\g(1-2/p)= 5/2-2\g$ and therefore the space of initial data is critical (or scaling invariant) for the HNSEs, see the discussion below \eqref{eq:scaling_HNSEs}.
+In the remaining cases $p>\frac{4\g}{6\g-5}$, the corresponding space for the initial data is subcritical.

 Next, for completeness, we discuss the case of large hyperviscosity $\g\geq \frac{5}{4}$.
 Indeed, in such a case, as expected, global well-posedness in the energy space $\Ls^2(\T^3)$ holds.